 AMC Theatres $6.19 or less/seat

-These Nashville area AMC Theatres offers movie tickets for under $6 on shows between 4 -6:30PM.
-Join the AMC Stubs program to get discounts on concessions items plus $5 tickets every Tuesday.
+These Nashville area AMC Theatres offers movie tickets for $6 on shows between 4 -6:30PM.
+Join the AMC Stubs program to get discounts.

 Visit a UEC Theatre on Tuesdays and all tickets are $5.50 plus if you have a UEC loyalty card, you get a FREE 46 oz popcorn!
 Have a young child?
 Children ages 2 and under (so before his/her 3rd birthday) are FREE to any show!
 The theater in Lebanon was recently updated and all auditoriums have power reclining seats.

 NCG Cinema – $6/seat